Chocolatey

+The choco command is used to start the Chocolatey command-line package manager.

+Compatible package manager

 In April 2014, Microsoft debuted OneGet (renamed PackageManagement on March 20, 2015) alongside PowerShell 5.
 It is a free and open-source package-provider manager, which provides a way to integrate other package managers into PowerShell.
 OneGet was pre-configured to browse the Chocolatey repository.